SAGE: Sequential Attribute Generator for Analyzing Glioblastomas using Limited Dataset: TECHNICAL APPROACH

-where $\mathbb{I}_x$ is the indicator function which is 0 when $X$ is data and 1 when $X$ is noise.
-The noise is sampled from random normal distribution. $\mathbf{G}$ and $\mathbf{D}$ are Generator and Discriminator, respectively. $y$ is the generated image and $x_{real}$ is the real image. $Z_{real/noise}$ are the latent space representations of real and noisy inputs.
-This is depicted in Fig~\ref{fig:lms-gan}. \textbf{Texture Alignment Network (TAN):} This module generates texture.
-TAN takes the Synthetic-BTCs (Syn-BTCs) generated by LMS-GAN and “assigns” a texture.
-TAN randomly samples a texture from the pool of TCs, learns its feature representation and aligns the distribution of Syn-TC with that of the sampled TC distribution.
-The output of this block is a synthetic tumor crop (Syn-TC).
-Some researchers have performed feature reassignment \cite{gatys2015neural, jing2019neural} in the past.
-In our approach, we use features from Conv3, 4, 5 blocks of VGG19 and train on perceptual loss (Eq~\ref{eqn:TAN-loss}).
-We only include the deeper layers because texture of an image is learnt in the deeper layers of a CNN. where: $\mathcal{L}_{TAN}$: overall loss function, $\omega_i$: weight of $i^{th}$ layer, T: sampled TC, B: input Syn-BTC, I: output Syn-TC, $\mathbb{F}_i$ output of $i^{th}$ layer and $\mathrm{g}_i$: Gram matrix of $i^{th}$ layer output. \textbf{Merge Block:} When we merge the Syn-TCs with PHIs, we must ensure maximum diversity and uniformity to generate realistic images.
+\textbf{Merge Block:} When we merge the Syn-TCs with PHIs, we must ensure maximum diversity and uniformity to generate realistic images.
 For diversity, we randomly select location, relative size of tumor (with respect to whole image) and rotation angle for the Syn-TC.
 The values of these attributes are chosen from a pre-defined allowed range of values.
 This range is obtained from the mean and standard deviation of the original dataset attributes so we can choose attribute properties with a certain confidence.
 Once the tumor is merged, we apply edge-tapering Gaussian filters for smoothness.
 The overall framework of SAGE allows us to address the issues of image quality because of data scarcity commonly experienced by GAN approaches.
 In the following section, the results of using SAGE framework to generate GBM images are detailed.